 7) By Schubert (and played by Leslie Howard):

-Sonata in f-mollhttps://www.youtube.com/watch?v=SN3R_xwj1Rs
+Sonata in f-moll, https://www.youtube.com/watch?v=SN3R_xwj1Rs

 Schubert's sonata in particular called my attention because it is a complete work (not simply a "piece" as many Mrs. Brown's communications are presented).
 According to Wikipedia:

-Sonata form (also sonata-allegro form or first movement form) is a large-scale musical structure used widely since the middle of the 18th century (the early Classical period).
+Sonata form (also sonata-allegro form or first movement form) is a large-scale musical structure used widely since the middle of the 18th century (the early Classical period).The simplest sonata pattern has three phases: an exposition, a development and a recapitulation.
+The same reference explains:

 The standard definition focuses on the thematic and harmonic organization of tonal materials that are presented in an exposition, elaborated and contrasted in a development and then resolved harmonically and thematically in a recapitulation.
 In addition, the standard definition recognizes that an introduction and a coda may be present.
-Each of the sections is often further divided or characterized by the particular means by which it accomplishes its function in the form.
+Each of the sections is often further divided or characterized by the particular means by which it accomplishes its function in the form.Regarding such Schubert sonata, it would be interesting to make a detailed musicological study in order to identify potential composer's signatures.
+Such study would remarkably demonstrate the influence of the discarnate mind, its intention and operational methods besides serving remarkable as new evidences of immortality.

 References